kpwrennbu/CS391-Lab4-Exercise/README.md

 node -v
 ```

 * If it prints something like `v18.x.x`: you must upgrade.
+Write down your older node version as you might need to switch back to it later

 **Fastest fix with nvm (recommended):**